fenago/datascience-ml-next-level/Lab 11 - Predicting Categories with Logistic Regression/Lab_11.md

 learned to verify whether the results provided to you by the `GridSearchCV` algorithm are accurate by plotting the accuracy scores for different values of the hyperparameter.

-Finally, you have scaled your data in order make it standardized and learned how to interpret your model on a mathematical level.

 In the next lab, you will learn how to implement tree-based algorithms, such as decision trees, random forests, and gradient-boosted